Coast Redwood High School (9–12)

 Coast Redwood High School is a hybrid high school program that supports independent learning and an onsite, online/blended learning environment that serves students in grades 9–12.
 CRHS has been serving students in Santa Cruz County for 21 years.

 Coast Redwood High School is fully accredited by the Western Association of Schools and Colleges (WASC).

 Coast Redwood High School celebrates senior graduations each year in the Redwood Grove at the Fall Creek Outdoor Amphitheater.

 We encourage relationships that build trust and safety between teacher and student, peer to peer, and with all members of our school community.
 We focus on learning that brings forth critical thinking and discussions of ethical relevance.
 We strive to create opportunities for students to engage in open and honest communication.
-We work closely with families to encourage a thoughtful exchange of ideas around the many issues that confront youth in our modern society.
+We work closely with families to encourage a thoughtful exchange of ideas around the many issues confronting youth in our modern society.

-We create opportunities for older students to mentor and care for younger students through school-wide activities including theater productions, buddy programs, and athletic events.
+We create opportunities for older students to mentor and care for younger students through school-wide activities, including theater productions, buddy programs, and athletic events.
 We teach and model responsible citizenship through community service projects, civic participation, and environmental stewardship through our Environmental Horticulture pathway.

 Gymnast, martial artist, physicist, mathematician, and psychologist Brian enjoys helping students discover and build their knowledge of themselves and the world.
 Brian grew up in Ireland, attended college and worked in the United States, and has lived and worked in Japan.
 He now lives with his family under the redwood trees in the San Lorenzo Valley.
-He enjoys surfing, hiking, biking and practicing Aikido.
+He enjoys surfing, hiking, biking, and practicing Aikido.